decagonhq/meddle-api/README.md

 ## Installation Guidelines

 ### Provision app using docker
 To run this app using docker, you first of all need to make sure you have docker installed on your system.
+If you have done that already then go ahead and run the following commands to start the application and all needed services.

 ```bash
   git clone git@github.com:decagonhq/meddle-api.git